Herniated Disc

 This makes someone more susceptible to injuries like a herniated disc, since the discs are less able to absorb shock from everyday activities like walking or running which can lead to further degeneration over time if left untreated.

-Known Treatments for Herniated Disc
+Known Treatments for Herniated Discs

-Non-surgical Treatment
+Non-Surgical Treatment

 Initial care for a herniated disc may include rest, ice, heat, and over-the-counter pain relievers.
 Some doctors will advise the patient to just maintain a low activity level until the pain subsides.